HyperEpsilon/obsidian-templater-scripts/item-selector/ItemSelector - Documentation.md

 - Added `joinWithCount()` — Will output a formatted string containing the name and count

 ### 0.4
-- Added `countOffset` — 0 based offset to increase the displayed index.
+- Added `countOffset` — 0 based offset to increase the displayed index
+- Added a new type of configuration.
+Now, if the `listData` list is made of objects, they can have specific keys associated with them which change the way the `ItemSelector` handles then when selected.
+	- Currently supported: `[name, keepWhenSelected, askForCount]`
+- Added `countName` — Modifies the display text when asking for count, "enter the number of {countName} of ..."
+	- Can be used to enter point values or other numbers